FTRobbin/awesome-vyperflow-bootcamp/README.md

 [wallet.vif](wallet.vif) [wallet_fail.vif](wallet_fail.vif) A simple wallet.
 The failed version forgets an identity check and this bug is caught by VyperFlow.

+[crowdfund.vif](crowdfund.vif) : A simple crowdfund where people can contribute funds to the campaign.
+If the funding reaches its goal, all the money will be sent to the benficiary or else it will be refunded.
+Comparing to [this](https://vyper.readthedocs.io/en/latest/vyper-by-example.html#crowdfund).

+[stock.vif](stock.vif) : A smart contract that manages a company's stock.
+Holders could buy, sell and trade their shares.
+Comparing to [this](https://vyper.readthedocs.io/en/latest/vyper-by-example.html#company-stock)

 ---

 IC3 Bootcamp VyperFlow Workgroup, 2018